UrsusEnjoyer/UrsusEnjoyer/README.md

 ## 🎯 Want to Learn:
 - 🔥 Mastering C++
 - 🐍 Python
-- 💻 Developing a better website
+- 💻 Developing a better websites

 ## 💡 I'm Interested In: